 Further information on how the application process works for major infrastructure projects and the purpose of a SoCC can be found on the Planning Inspectorate's website here.

-From the 30th of October, the Preliminary Environmental Information Report (PEIR) will be available to review at the above locations, and available for download from the Documents page of this website.
+The Preliminary Environmental Information Report (PEIR) is available for download from the Documents page of this website.

 We have also produced a Non-Technical Summary document and a Consultation Summary document that sets out key information and is also available to download from this website, or accessed at the above noted venues.